Actual Step |

 Next Step |

-The following article(s) discusses the collimation of Ritchey-Chrétien telescopes, which are the most difficult telescopes to collimate due to their hyperbolic primary and secondary mirrors.
+The following article(s) discusses the collimation of Ritchey-Chrétien (RC) telescopes, which are the most difficult telescopes to collimate due to their hyperbolic primary and secondary mirrors.

 Possible collimation problems